 Maps can be useful to show a pattern but they don't really explain that pattern.
 A special type of graph, called a scatter plot, or scatter graph, is a better way of doing this.
 A scatter plot compares two sets of data in a visual way so that connections between them can be easily seen.
+They are also called a scattergram or fastest growing populations have the most rainforest remaining.
+Those countries that lie apart from the general trend such as Bangladesh are called outliers.
+A geographer studying this graph might use it as the beginning of a geographic inquiry into deforestation in Bangladesh.

-They are also called a scattergram.
-The following scatter graph compares the amount of original forest cover remaining in selected Asian countries with their population growth rate.
-It is essentially testing the theory that forests are more endangered in countries where the population is growing rapidly.
+a scatter plot.
+The following scatter graph compares the amount the original forest cover remaining in selected Asian countries with their population growth rate.
+It essentially is testing the theory that forests are more endangered in countries where the population is growing rapidly.

 Because most of the countries lie close to the trend line in this graph it is possible to say that there is a relationship between the amount of forest in a country and the rate at which its population is growing.
-Countries with the fastest growing populations have the most rainforest remaining.
-Those countries that lie apart from the general trend such as Bangladesh are called outliers.
-A geographer studying this graph might use it as the beginning of a geographical inquiry into deforestation in Bangladesh.
+Countries with the